 Some physics graduates go on to further study at postgraduate level to enhance their knowledge of a particular area of physics such as astrophysics, quantum physics, nanotechnology, and mathematical physics especially if they wish to pursue a research career in industry or in academia.
+Some graduates pursue vocational qualifications such as a PGCE to train as teachers.

-Examples of institutions for the 2019/20 cohort:
+Examples of institutions for the 2020/21 cohort:

-- King's College London

 - University of Bath

+- University of Cambridge

-- University of Exeter
+- University of Southampton

-- University of Manchester
+- University of Durham